 Our many Bibles should not be taken as signs of nothing but incoherence, indiscipline, division, and hypocrisy.
-The evangelical multiplicity of metaphors and correlative images also springs from the heart of our movement.
+They are signs of those confusions, of course; every evangelical use of the Bible is not a holy one.
+Yet the evangelical multiplicity of metaphors and correlative images also springs from the heart of our movement.
 At one level it owes to evangelicalism's mixed Calvinist, Wesleyan, and Pietist heritages.
 However, it is rooted more deeply in the internal tensions of the gospel that raised these different movements in the first place.
-The ultimate contradiction in our biblical practices is soteriological, eschatological, christological.
-It is the mystery at the heart of our faith: the love of enemies for whom the holy Father sent his missionary Son, by and for whom the holy Son suffered and was tempted, and upon whom the Father poured out the indwelling Spirit of holiness.
+Our Bibles are what they are - the Bible is what it is - in the complex roles Scripture plays in the divine economy of salvation that seeks and finds us in mission, addresses us, shows us ourselves in its mirror, judges and forgives us, converts us, conquers our sin, renarrates us, introduces us to one another, and builds us up as we prepare for its promised future.
+The Bible seems to be involved in all these things because God's estranged creation needs all these things to become what the Father has intended it to be.
+The ultimate contradiction in our biblical practices is soteriological, eschatological, Christological, ecclesiological.
+It is the mystery at the heart of our faith: the love of enemies for whom the holy Father sent his missionary Son and his emissaries, by and for whom the holy Son suffered and was tempted, and upon whom the Father poured out the indwelling Spirit of holiness.
+Some may call that a contradiction if they prefer, but I prefer another term: reconciliation, according to the power and grace of the Word of God.